-After taking a trial run in the business industry, Phillip found his true passion – “the ability to help young people develop during their college years”.
-In 2005, he decided to pursue his Master’s in Higher Education Administration at the University of Akron (Ohio), where he completed the 2 year program in a year and a half.
-Phillip got his first taste of the student affairs field working as the Graduate Assistant for Greek Life Programs.
+After taking a trial run in the business industry, Phillip found his true passion “the ability to help young people develop during their college years.”
+In 2005, he decided to pursue his master’s in higher education administration at the University of Akron (Ohio), where he completed the two-year program in a year and a half.
+Phillip got his first taste of the student affairs field working as the graduate assistant for Greek life programs.
 Following graduation, Phillip has had the privilege to work at Wichita State University and The University of Tennessee, Knoxville.
 A true family man, Phillip spends his time away from work with his wife Qiana and children Kiara, Isaiah and Lyniah.
 Phillip advises the Spotlight Programs Board and supervises the Cinefest Film Theater.

 |Michelle Z. Canales is a native of Puerto Rico and was raised in Philadelphia.
 She attended West Chester University of Pennsylvania (WCUPA) and graduated with her bachelor’s degree in communication studies in 2010.
 Throughout her time at WCUPA, she was involved in residence life and housing, the office of Multicultural Affairs mentoring program and the Latin dance team.
 In 2012, after two years of experience in the sales and hospitality field, Michelle decided to return to school and pursue a master of science degree in college student affairs at Nova Southeastern University in Fort Lauderdale, Fla.
 At Nova Southeastern, she served as the graduate assistant for special events and projects in the office of student activities.
 In this role, Michelle embraced her desire for event planning, diversity issues and student-centeredness.
 Michelle is excited to become a part of the Georgia State University family and looks forward to working with Georgia State University’s Spotlight Programs Board as its newest advisor.|